Vamsi-IITI/home_service_robot/README.md

 ```

 ### Note :
-If robot fails to perform its tasks , increasing tolerance value in virtual_object.cpp file in home_service_package will help.
+If robot fails to perform its tasks , increasing tolerance value in virtual_object.cpp file in home_service_package will help.Or re-run the script.

 ### Video Demo :
 https://drive.google.com/file/d/1wOyHHA9K3A9h0fboxtkdD43nQviXA9Q6/view?usp=share_link